-The guidelines and priorities can also be used to review your school's existing HIV and AIDS policy and determine how adequate it is and what changes may be necessary
+Use the guidelines and priorities to review your school's existing HIV and AIDS policy and determine how adequate it is and what changes may be necessary.

 Understanding the guidelines provided for developing a HIV and AIDS policy and the priority areas, is the first step towards developing/refining and reviewing your school-based HIV and AIDS policy.